mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Preknowledge of Destination: A character must always have a mental image of his or her destination before teleporting.
-This mental image is acquired by personally visiting the location first (or viewing it from a distance), having the mental image implanted in one’s mind (by telepathy) by another person who has visited the destination or by viewing the location through clairvoyance.
+This mental image is acquired by personally visiting the location first (or viewing it from a distance), having the mental image implanted in one's mind (by telepathy) by another person who has visited the destination or by viewing the location through clairvoyance.
 The key is to remember that someone has to actually view the location – recorded images